Sudip1844/WordPress-Qrcode/replit.md

 4. **Google Tag Manager**: Integrated with customizer settings
 5. **JavaScript Preservation**: All original React functionality preserved
 6. **Tailwind CSS**: Complete styling included
-7. **SQLite Database**: No MySQL required for preview

 ## How to Use

 ### Preview (Current Setup)
-- The WordPress preview is running with your theme active
+- The PHP preview is running with your theme active
-- Visit the site to see how it looks
+- Visit the webview to see how your theme looks
-- Access /wp-admin/ to customize settings
+- Edit files in wordpress-theme/myqrcodetool/ to make changes

 ### Download for Production
 - Download `myqrcodetool-wordpress-theme.zip`